min2ha/ukwa-site/content/target/44527/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Brexit and local government

 This Commons Library briefing paper covers the possible impact of exiting the European Union on local authorities, with regard to devolution deals; EU structural funds; compliance with EU law; and medium-term financial implications.